kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

         type: faq_item
       - question: What video & image sizes can I create with Behtar Ads?
         answer: |-
-          You can create content in following formats:
+          You can create content in following formats for now.
           * Vertical videos
           * Square videos
           * Square images